CFBCWorks/Independence40SKN/_items/SKN40Book53.md

 format: photo

-title: "Reflections: On an Epic Journey"
+title: Reflections: On an Epic Journey

 shortdesc: A commentary on political and social development of St. Kitts in 1993.